'I would never refuse to train,' Kane tells Tottenham fans - RFI

 "This has always been the case as it is today."

-On Friday, City manager Pep Guardiola said they would only make a move to sign Kane, who has three years left on his current contract, if Tottenham are willing to negotiate over the price tag.
+On Friday, City manager Pep Guardiola said they would only make a move to sign Kane, who has three years left on his contract, if Tottenham are willing to negotiate over the price.

 Guardiola said Spurs would have to bend on their reported asking price of £150 million ($208 million) before a deal could be done.